|Blog Home History Glossary Guides Publishers Artists Techniques Topicals Warfare Blog Contact|

 The topic of spectacle had already been tackled by German publishers before the arrival of Barnum & Bailey, which can be seen on early Gruss aus cards of the 1890Õs.
 While most postcards at this time depicted site specific views, a good number of generics were also produced to cover events like fairs, parades, and the circus.
 Acrobats, clowns, and animals were all featured on these artist drawn cards, but the overriding message was to generate the feeling of awe and fun through scenes of action and excitement that was far from ordinary These cards could be issued as generics because the emphasis was no longer on place but on what happens there.
 This perspective opened new potential for postcard production that would be further exploited in the century to follow.

 When Bailey died in 1906, Barnum & Bailey Ltd. was purchased by the Ringling Brothers Circus.
-Both entities continued to operate separately under their own names until they merged into the Ringling Brothers Barnum & Bailey Circus in 1919.
+Both entities continued to operate separately under their own names until they merged into the Ringling Bros. and Barnum & Bailey Greatest Show on Earth in 1919.
 While this merger created a great institution, the 1920’s also marked the beginning of a cultural shift toward a preference in illusion.
 The golden age of postcards that introduced countless people to new creatures, cultures, and places, was now being supplanted by moving pictures.
 Technology had introduced a new more exciting way of being entertained that would slowly eat away at the popularity of both postcards and the circus.
 This downward spiral would only continue with the introduction of radio programing, television shows and even home video.
 As each media siphoned off its own disciples, the economic model of the circus became ever more difficult to maintain.

 In ancient times a circus was defined as a space where horses race around an altar.
 In the modern big top a tent pole replaces the altar, but not all of its significance.
 Its exact placement was sometimes determined through geomancy so that the pole itself became the axis mundi connecting two worlds.
 This renders the space beneath the tent sacred and the goings on within magical.
 While there may not have been any clear cut esoteric significance to these pagan-like rituals, superstitions were closely tied to all forms of show business and some were followed religiously.
 These strong connections between the circus and the land have slowly disappeared as shows began being set up on the asphalt of parking lots or have moved behind the doors of the arena.
 Rising costs led Ringling Brothers to hold their last show under the big top in 1956 before moving indoors for good.
 While this preserved the show, it eliminated an iconic part of the circus that had created as much meaning as atmosphere.